-Do you have content you only want certain WordPress users to access?
+Do you want to restrict content on your WordPress website so that only certain users can access it?
 Perhaps you’re using a paid subscription platform on your site.
 Maybe you just don’t want anyone but your editors to access certain posts and pages.

 Whatever the reason, you can restrict content by user roles in WordPress.
 Unless the registered user has a certain role attached to his or her account, you can display a message or even redirect unauthorized access.